Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Scenarios for the MiniBooNE excess

 where the second equality is for $d \ll l$.
-The probability at $\lambda = l$ and typical values of $d$ and $l$ equals
+The probability at $\lambda_N = l$ and typical values of $d$ and $l$ equals

-Therefore, the $N-$decay can be substituted by upscattering of $N$ if $P_N > 10^{-2}$, which implies, according to (\ref{eq:probint}), that $G_N > 10^4 \, G_F$.
-The latter is difficult to realize.
+($e \approx 2.7$).
+Therefore, the $N-$decay can be substituted by upscattering of $N$, if $P_N > 10^{-2}$, which implies, according to (\ref{eq:probint}), that $G_N > 10^4 \, G_F$.
+The latter is difficult to realize. \\

-Connecting the two production mechanisms and three decay possibilities listed above we arrive at the following 6 scenarios for $X = N$.
-The number of possibilities further multiplicates due to various $\xi$.
+Connecting two $N-$production mechanisms (mixing, upscattering) and three decay possibilities listed above we arrive at the following 6 scenarios for $X = N$.
+The number of possibilities multiplicates due to various $\xi$ (\ref{eq:emsyst}).

-\emph{1)} $M_N D_\xi$, Mixing - Decay scenario: the heavy neutrino $N$ produced in the $K$ and $\pi-$decay via mixing in $\nu_\mu$ and decays as $N \rightarrow N' + \xi$.
-Here $\xi$ is any state in Eq. (\ref{eq:emsyst}) except $e$, and $N'$ can be simply a standard neutrino $\nu$.
-Only decays inside the detector give the observable signal.\\
+\emph{1)} $M_N D_\xi$, Mixing - Decay scenario: $N$ is produced in the $K-$ and $\pi-$decay via mixing in $\nu_\mu$ and it decays as $N \rightarrow N' + \xi$.
+Here $\xi$ is any state in Eq. (\ref{eq:emsyst}) except the electron, and $N'$ can be a standard neutrino $\nu$.
+Only decays inside a detector give an observable signal.\\